HuMam: Humanoid Motion Control via End-to-End Deep Reinforcement Learning with Mamba: Experiments

 \subsubsection{\textbf{Performance vs.\ Baseline}}

-Figure~\ref{fig:learn_curves} compares the learning curves of HuMam and the Baseline across seeds, where solid lines denote the mean return and shaded regions indicate one standard deviation.
+Fig.~\ref{fig:learn_curves} compares the learning curves of HuMam and the Baseline across seeds, where solid lines denote the mean return and shaded regions indicate one standard deviation.
 HuMam consistently achieves higher returns, with a steeper rise at the beginning and a higher plateau in the later stage.
+Fig. \ref{fig:lateral_foot}, \ref{fig:back_foot}, \ref{fig:for_foot}, and \ref{fig:curve_foot} show the foot trajectories for lateral, backward, forward, and curved walking, respectively.
 Table~\ref{tab:performance_comparison} further quantifies these differences: HuMam improves peak performance from $269.85$ to $285.50$ (+\textbf{5.8}\%) and raises the mean return over the last $10\%$ of training from $263.03$ to $277.50$ (+\textbf{5.5}\%).
 Together, these results demonstrate that HuMam not only achieves a higher performance ceiling but also sustains stronger outcomes in long-horizon training.